grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Captain Shakes," Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it, "do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the _Prospect_ or so.
 We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the _Prospect's_ propellers."

-"Aye, fuck you all," he didn't bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
+"Aye, fuck you all," he did not bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
 "This little boat weren't built for this shit.
 Handles like a fucking beach ball underwater."

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 Through the viewport, he could just see the little black circle of the mating collar he was shooting for.
 He realized now that he would lose sight of it when he got closer and the target slipped beyond his ability to crane his neck.